Yad Mordechai

-Yad Mordechai is a Kibbutz (communal farm) in southern Israel, 7 miles south of Ashkelon and 2 miles from Gaza Strip.
-It is mostly known for impeding the Egyptian army from advancing towards Tel-Aviv in 1948.
+Yad Mordechai is a communal farm (Kibbutz) in southern Israel, 7 miles south of Ashkelon and 2 miles from the Gaza Strip.
+Established in 1943, the Kibbutz gained its national fame for impeding the Egyptian army from advancing towards Tel Aviv in 1948.

 History of Yad Mordechai

-Yad Mordechai was established in 1943, south of Ashkelon.
+Yad Mordechai was established in 1943, 2 miles north of the Gaza Strip.
 It was named in memory of Mordechai Anielewicz, the commander of the Warsaw Ghetto uprising, which broke earlier that year.
-Five years later, in 1948 the Kibbutz found itself under a massive attack by the Egyptian army.
-The kibbutz held out for six days of continuous fighting, and by the end of the war it was liberated and rebuilt.
+Five years later, in the midst of the 1948 Israeli-Arab war, the Egyptian army attacked the kibbutz.
+It held out for six days of continuous fighting, and by the end of the war, it was liberated and rebuilt.

 Touring Yad Mordechai

-The Kibbutz still operates as a communal farm, yet being only 2 miles from the Gaza Strip, safe rooms are a reminder of the rocket threats from Gaza.
-In the southern edge of the kibbutz, a unique exhibit presents the Egyptian assault on the kibbutz in 1948.
+The Kibbutz still operates as a communal farm.
+Being only 2 miles from the Gaza Strip, safe rooms are a reminder of the rocket threats from Gaza.
+On the southern edge of the kibbutz, a unique exhibit presents the Egyptian assault on the kibbutz in 1948.
 Silhouettes of Egyptian soldiers dot the fields, viewed from the original kibbutz bunkers.
 An Egyptian tank is also on display.

-A tour of Yad Mordechai can be combined with a day tour to the surroundings of Gaza Strip.
+A tour of Yad Mordechai can be combined with a day tour of the surroundings of the Gaza Strip.